kilchenmann/eDing/README.md

 [Testcafe](https://testcafe.io/) is used as framework which makes it possible to run the tests directly in the electron application and not in the browser.

-Run `yarn test-e2e` to execute the end-to-end tests.
+Run `yarn e2e` to execute the end-to-end tests.

 ## Build the app with electron

 We are using [electron-forge](https://www.electronforge.io/) to start, build, package and publish the electron app:

-* Run `yarn ef:start` to build and open the app with electron
+* Run `yarn electron` to open the app with electron.
+This commands needs a build first.
+To do so run `yarn build`.
-* Run `yarn ef:package` to bundle the app code and to build an executable application (`.exe`, `.app`, `.deb` depending on the current OS).
+* Run `yarn package` to bundle the app code and to build an executable application (`.exe`, `.app`, `.deb` depending on the current OS).
-* Run `yarn ef:make`, which uses `electron-forge package` first and creates separate distributable for each configured maker.
+* Run `yarn make`, which uses `electron-forge package` first and creates separate distributable for each configured maker.

-You'll find the result of `yarn ef:package` and `yarn ef:make` in the `./out` folder.
+You'll find the result of `yarn package` and `yarn make` in the `./out` folder.

-The command `yarn ef:publish` is only used in the [Github Actions](.github/workflows/main.yml) to publish the electron app and append the bundles (as zip-file) to the current release.
+The command `yarn publish` is only used in the [Github Actions](.github/workflows/main.yml) to publish the electron app and append the bundles (as zip-file) to the current release.

 ## Further help